In addition to overseeing the university's visual identity program, PAGES offers planning

 Be sure to leave at least one-half inch white space around all edges.

-To have a letter reproduced on university letterhead, you must supply your own pre-printed departmental letterhead (unless we have it in stock) and type the body of the letter on plain white paper.
+To have a letter reproduced on university letterhead, you must supply your own pre-printed departmental letterhead (unless you would like to use generic stock we have on hand) and supply an electronic version of the letter (Microsoft Word).
 We can supply general university letterhead.

 Postal Requirements for Mailing